 (CTO) - Pediatricians and neonatologists at Can Tho City Obstetrics and Gynecology Hospital recommend that families with young children should proactively prevent infectious diseases for children during the summer, when the rainy season begins.

-Dr. Thach Thi Ngoc Yen, Deputy Head of the Department of Pediatrics - Neonatology, Can Tho City Obstetrics and Gynecology Hospital, said that from May 2023 to now, the number of children with respiratory and digestive diseases, especially infectious diseases such as dengue fever, hand, foot and mouth disease, coming to the hospital for examination has increased.
-Many children have high fever, poor appetite, rash on hands and feet, cough, wheezing, etc. Through examination and paraclinical results, many cases were diagnosed with dengue fever, hand, foot and mouth disease, pneumonia, etc. Children are of many ages, from infants to under 16 years old, and have many levels of illness from mild to severe, requiring respiratory support intervention.
+Dr. Thach Thi Ngoc Yen, Deputy Head of the Department of Pediatrics - Neonatology, Can Tho City Obstetrics and Gynecology Hospital, said that from May 2023 to now, the number of children with respiratory and digestive diseases, especially infectious diseases such as dengue fever and hand, foot and mouth disease, coming to the hospital for examination has increased.
+Many children have high fever, poor appetite, rash on hands and feet, cough, wheezing, etc. Through examination and paraclinical results, many cases were diagnosed with dengue fever, hand, foot and mouth disease, pneumonia, etc. Children are of many ages, from infants to under 16 years old, and have many levels of illness from mild to severe, requiring respiratory intervention.

-According to doctors, changing weather, hot sun, heavy rain, are favorable conditions for infectious diseases to have the opportunity to "attack" the weak immune system of children.
+According to doctors, the changing weather, hot sun, and heavy rain, are favorable conditions for infectious diseases to have the opportunity to "attack" the weak immune system of children.
 Especially children from 6 months to 3 years old, the "immune gap" stage, are at high risk of getting sick, easily suffering from complications, leading to a situation of disease on top of disease.

-From June 12 to the end of 2023, Can Tho City Obstetrics and Gynecology Hospital organizes a program of 1,000 free health check-ups and nutrition consultations for children.
+From June 12 until the end of 2023, Can Tho City Obstetrics and Gynecology Hospital organizes a program of 1,000 free health check-ups and nutrition consultations for children.
 Interested parents can follow the Fanpage http://bvphusanct.com.vn/ or call the hospital hotline 1900 8665 for more details.

 AUTUMN DEW